Aaron Lombardi: Youth

 Lombardi was born in Rosario, Santa Fe in Argentina and migrated to the United States when he was six years old, and grew up in Southern California, attending Laguna Hills High School.
 Lombardi also played with the LA Galaxy academy between 2012 and 2014.

-College & Amateur
+College and amateur

 In 2014, Lombardi attended the University of San Francisco to play college soccer.
 In four seasons with the Dons, Lombardi made 58 appearances, scoring eight goals and tallying 19 assists.
 In 2014 he was named WCC All-Freshman, and in 2016 and 2017 was named 2nd Team All-WCC.

 Following college, Lombardi played in the USL PDL with San Francisco City, making two appearances.
 2019 saw Lombardi join NPSL club Orange County FC, making 12 appearances and scoring one goal.

 Professional

 Between February 2020 and early 2022, Lombardi played in Italy with various Serie D sides, including; Fossacesia, Olympia Agnonese and Lanciano.

 On 27 January 2022, Lombardi returned to the United States to join USL League One side Chattanooga Red Wolves.
-He later moved to Tormenta FC ahead of their 2024 season.
+He later moved to fellow USL League One side Tormenta FC ahead of the 2024 season, before returning to the Red Wolves for 2025.